auth0/Auth0.swift/README.md

 #### Renew credentials

-Use a [Refresh Token](https://auth0.com/docs/secure/tokens/refresh-tokens) to renew the user's credentials.
-It's recommended that you read and understand the Refresh Token process beforehand.
+Use a [refresh token](https://auth0.com/docs/secure/tokens/refresh-tokens) to renew the user's credentials.
+It's recommended that you read and understand the refresh token process beforehand.

 ```swift
 Auth0